litestar-org/litestar/docs/usage/route-handlers.rst

             return data

-In this example, Starlite will be unable to generate the signature model because the type ``Model`` does not exist in the module scope at runtime.
+In this example, Litestar will be unable to generate the signature model because the type ``Model`` does not exist in the module scope at runtime.
 We can address this on a case-by-case basis by silencing our linters, for example:

 .. code-block:: python